Fauci wins $1 million Israeli prize for ‘defending science’

 Fauci won the prize for achievement in the “present,” in the field of public health, the foundation said.

 Professors Alison Bashford, Katharine Park and Keith Wailoo, working in the field of history and health medicine, won the “Past” category.
-The pioneers of an anti-cancer immunotherapy, professor Zelig Eshhar, Dr. Carl June and Dr. Steven Rosenberg won the “Future” category.
+The pioneers of an anti-cancer immunotherapy, professor Zelig Eshhar, Dr. Carl June and Dr. Steven Rosenberg, won the “Future” category.

+The foundation is based at Tel Aviv University, where it provides grants to a number of programs in the humanities and social sciences.
+The foundation sets aside 10% of the prize money for scholarships.

 Foundation Director Ariel David, son of the prize founder, said this year’s laureates “have probed how humanity has dealt with sickness and pandemics throughout history; they have provided relief, guidance and leadership in dealing with current outbreaks … and they are at the forefront of discovering new treatments that give us hope for the future in the ongoing battle against cancer and other diseases.”